davidmirror-ops/flyte-the-hard-way/docs/10-prepare-for-auth.md

  44. Set a **Rule Name** and leave all the other options by default unlesss otherwise indicated by your organization's security policies
  45. Click on **Create Rule**
  46. At the top of the page, click on **Back to Authorization Servers**
- 47. Take note of the **Issure URI** for your Authorization Server.
+ 47. Take note of the **Issuer URI** for your Authorization Server.
 It will be used as the `baseURL` parameter in the Helm chart.
  ---
 Next: [upgrade your Helm release to use auth](11-upgrade-with-auth.md)